One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Nonsymmorphic AII class with a index

 We find that, similar to other nonsymmorphic models \cite{mccann23}, neither phase hosts zero-energy edge states.
 To emphasize the topological nature of this transition we instead consider an atomically smooth soliton in the alternating onsite energy described by the function

 for atomic site $l$, where $u_{\mathrm{max}}$ is the magnitude of the texture at infinity and $\zeta$ is the soliton width.
-We find that, for atomically sharp solitons ($J\rightarrow0$) or smooth solitons on the length scale of the unit cell ($J\gg a$), the nonsymmorphic symmetries are approximate in the presence of a soliton that breaks translational invariance.
+We find that, for atomically sharp solitons ($\zeta\rightarrow0$) or smooth solitons on the length scale of the unit cell ($\zeta\gg a$), the nonsymmorphic symmetries are approximate in the presence of a soliton that breaks translational invariance.
 This results in energy levels that are not symmetric about $E=0$, including the soliton with finite energy $E_{\mathrm{sol}}$ that does not have a chiral partner at energy $-E_{\mathrm{sol}}$.
-This effect is minimized for an atomically smooth soliton described by Eq.~(\ref{alternatingsol}), the nonsymmorphic symmetries are not significantly broken as the soliton energy level is pinned at zero-energy and is doubly degenerate due to Kramer's degeneracy.
+This effect is minimized for an atomically smooth soliton described by Eq.~(\ref{alternatingsol}), the nonsymmorphic symmetries are not significantly broken as the translational symmetry local to each unit cell is mostly preserved.
+Therefore, the soliton energy level is pinned close to zero-energy and is doubly degenerate due to Kramers degeneracy.
 The zero-energy mode has a wavefunction exponentially localized onto the center of the soliton at the point $u=0$, as shown in Fig.~\ref{AIIfig}(d).
-To obtain Fig.~\ref{AIIfig}(d) numerically we broke the Kramer's degeneracy by adding small disorder to the hopping parameter $v$, drawn randomly from a uniform distribution $[-W,W]$ of magnitude $W=10^{-10}$.
+To numerically obtain Fig.~\ref{AIIfig}(d) we broke the Kramers degeneracy by adding small disorder to the hopping parameter $v$, drawn randomly from a uniform distribution $[-W,W]$ of magnitude $W=10^{-10}$.